Slick Airways: Fleet

-In January 1965, Slick ordered two Douglas DC-8s but turned them back when it ceased scheduled service later that year.
-It also ordered six of the (ultimately unbuilt) civilian version of the Lockheed C-141 Starlifter, the L-300B/L-301.
+In January 1965, Slick ordered two Douglas DC-8-55Fs but cancelled the order when it ceased scheduled service later that year.
+FTL bought both aircraft (s/n 45816 and 45817).
+Slick also ordered six of the (unbuilt) civilian version of the Lockheed C-141 Starlifter, the L-300B/L-301.

-Accidents and incidents
+Accidents

 Slick Airways suffered nine accidents resulting in an aircraft being damaged beyond repair.
 In total, 19 people lost their lives.